 The goal of early childhood education should be to activate the child’s own natural desire to learn.
 Maria Montessori

 I decided that it is time for us to share activities that our Montessori preschool home classroom is buzzing with.
-Talking homeschooling journey has been a very interesting and strange adventure for me.
+Talking homeschooling journey has been an exciting and strange adventure for me.
 I had to adapt and change my approach from what I used to do teaching in a classroom.
 Creating and running homeschooling routine with a baby on board is more of a challenge than a journey.
-But we persevere and I wouldn’t have any other way.
+But we persevere, and I wouldn’t have any other way.
 When preparing for Montessori learning 3 – hour cycle I take inspiration from our daily life, places we visit, conversation with our daughter, events that happen.
 This is why I do not plan and present themed activities.
 I believe knowing curriculum is the key.
-Children are very astute at creating their own flow of learning and progressing from one subject of interest to another.
-Allowing them this power leads to a great result when they become equipped with ability to organise their own time and following inner guide, feeling confident in their decisions.
+Children are very astute at creating their flow of learning and progressing from one subject of interest to another.
+Allowing them this power leads to a significant result when they become equipped with the ability to organise their own time and following inner guide, feeling confident in their decisions.
 I share the most popular choices from our 3-6 Montessori environment.
 I probably should mention that our Montessori home classroom does not include Practical Life activities as such – traditionally presented on trays.
-These are all part of daily life incorporated in the most natural way.
+These are all part of daily life incorporated most naturally.
 I make my aim to follow the child and reserve at least two days a week when we do not have an agenda or meet-ups.
-Our day can include Montessori work from shelves or something that Blossom naturally is interested in at this point in time.
-Sometimes we can spend our morning washing toys (incorporating all the steps as we would for Practical Life activity in a classroom) or furniture outside, or sewing a pillow for her doll.
+Our day can include Montessori work from shelves or something that Blossom naturally is interested in at this point.
+Sometimes we can spend our morning washing toys (incorporating all the steps as we would for Practical Life activity in a classroom) or furniture outside, or be sewing a pillow for her doll.

 Here is a glimpse of our Montessori homeschooling days..